V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 ## The Strategy

-The proposed strategy is to concentrate solely on voice interactions and a speech-to-text interface using GGML, excluding Python.
-This approach demands an in-depth understanding of GGML and its applications in creating an interactive and responsive AI that can efficiently process and respond to voice commands.
+The proposed strategy is to focus solely on voice interactions and a speech-to-text interface using GGML, excluding Python.
+This approach requires a deep understanding of GGML and its applications in creating an interactive and responsive AI that can effectively process and respond to voice commands.

-Our goal is to bypass embedded software development and connect the portrait mode display directly to the compute module.
+Our goal is to avoid embedded software development and connect the portrait mode display directly to the compute module, while also steering clear of holograph displays.

 ## The Upside